Jet-Set Winter No. 1 — The Best Hour No One Plans For

 Hi Modern Host,

-Before people traveled widely, most home gatherings looked the same.
+Before people traveled widely, most home gatherings looked familiar.

 Same menus.